Tensor categories for vertex operator superalgebra extensions: Applications

 As in the Introduction, we let $[\repzA], [\reptw]\subseteq [\repA]$ be the representatives of simple untwisted and twisted objects, respectively. \end{nota}

 \begin{defi} Let $A=V\oplus J$ be a \VOSA{} such that the representation category of its even part $V$ is a modular tensor category, and let $X$ be a simple $A$-module.
 We define

 whenever the limit exists.
 These asymptotic dimensions were analyzed and used extensively in \cite{DW3, DJX}.
-In these papers, the asymptotic dimensions were denoted as $\qdim$, but we avoid this notation since for us $\qdim$ refers to the categorical dimension, that is, the trace of the identity morphism. \end{defi}
+In those papers, asymptotic dimensions were denoted $\qdim$, but we avoid this notation since for us $\qdim$ is the categorical dimension, that is, the trace of the identity morphism. \end{defi}